The Safety Factor

 Support

-In this short video a Salisbury School teacher discusses the importance of finding one's inner self.
+In this short video, a Salisbury School teacher discusses the importance of finding one's inner self.

-What private school staff try to do is to create a warm, family-like atmosphere which allows children to express themselves.
+What private school staff try to do is to create a warm, family-like atmosphere that allows children to express themselves.
 Children who can express themselves and articulate their feelings and opinions without fear of being mocked learn confidence as well as compromise.
 They learn to appreciate others and to respect diversity.

 Parental Involvement